seemueller-io/juniper-graphql-worker/README.md

    ```

 4. Navigate to `http://localhost:3000/playground` to interact with the GraphQL API
+   - Queries and mutations are available at `http://localhost:3000/graphql`
+   - Subscriptions are available at `http://localhost:3000/subscriptions`

 > **Optional**: Deploy this api to the internet `bunx wrangler deploy`